Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Numerical results and discussions

-Figure \ref{Fig2} shows $S$ and $K$ with error bars of $W(L,t)$ for different $\theta$.
-We find that both $S$ and $K$ have a similar trend.
-With increasing $\theta$ from zero, $S$ and $K$ suddenly decline and then gradually increase with an obvious trend, which also implies that the effect of long-range temporal correlation on the distribution of $W$ really exists.
-To compare TW distributions with simulation data from another point, we adopt a quantile-quantile (Q-Q) plot , a method to determine intuitively whether two series of numbers obey the same distribution, to analyze simulation data mentioned above.
-The corresponding results of the Q-Q plot are shown in Fig.\ref{Fig3}.
-Through quantitative comparison of TW-GSE (${{\rm{Q}}_{TW-GSE}}$) with simulation data (${{\rm{Q}}_{Data}}$), we find that distributions of $W(L,t)$ generally obey TW-GSE.
-Thus, these results show that long-range temporally correlated noise not obviously changes the distribution form of $W(L,t)$ for this kind of correlated KPZ growth.
+{Similarly, we have also calculated variations of $S$ and $K$ of the interface height with different $\theta$, the estimated results of $S$ and $K$ are shown in Figs. \ref{Fig4}(a) and \ref{Fig4}(b), respectively.
+By full comparison, we find that the changing trends of $S$ and $K$ of the height distributions are different from those of the squared width distributions in the presence of temporal correlation.
+More precisely, when $\theta \to 0$, the height distribution satisfies the TW-GOE distribution, and with increasing $\theta$, the estimated values of both $S$ and $K$ show monotonically increasing trends to an unknown distribution.
+To compare our numerical data with the lognormal distribution from another point, we adopt a quantile-quantile (Q-Q) plot, a method to determine intuitively whether two series of numbers obey the same distribution, to analyze the simulation data mentioned above.
+The corresponding results of the Q-Q plot are shown in Fig.\ref{Fig5}.
+Through quantitative comparison of the lognormal distribution (${{\rm{Q}}_{lognormal}}$) with simulation data (${{\rm{Q}}_{Data}}$), we find that $P(W^2)$ generally obey lognormal distribution within the whole temporally correlated regimes, which exhibit similar changing trends with the estimated results of $S$ and $K$ values in Fig.\ref{Fig3}.
+However, we should point out that the deviation of the lognormal distribution is very little in the chosen $\theta$ regimes even though we carefully distinguish them.
+Thus, these results show that long-range temporal correlation does not obviously change the distribution form of $W^2(L,t)$ for this kind of correlated KPZ growth.
+Meanwhile, based on Q-Q plot, we also observe that $P(h)$ generally obeys TW-GOE distribution within the small temporally correlated regimes, and with increasing $\theta$, the deviation between the two quantile plots is gradually increasing (not shown).
+The changing trend of Q-Q plot is agreement with the $\theta$-dependency on $S$ and $K$ values, as shown in Fig.\ref{Fig4}.}